nus-mmsys/QUETRA/script/README.md

 Here are the folders and their content:

-/experimental log files/<Buffer Capacity> :Directory containg raw log files from web browser for different buffer capacity.
+/experimental log files/"<Buffer Capacity>" :Directory containg raw log files from web browser for different buffer capacity.
 Naming convention : <NetworkProfile> - <Sample> - <Algorithm>.log.
 Please note that buffer capacity is hard coded into logs.

 /RPlot_script : Directory contains already extrated csv file for differnt buffer capacity and R script file to generate graphs and compare the results.